-There is one item to consider when replacing the metal halide with HPS and that is television or video productions of ice events.
-HPS lighting gives relatively poor images for TV or video, except for newer and relatively short-lived colour improved types.
-One possible alternative would be to leave some of the existing fixtures in place and use them when required for such events.
+There is one item to consider when replacing the metal halide with HPS and the is television or video productions of ice events.
+HPS lighting gives relatively poor image for TV or video, except for newer and relatively short-lived colour improved types.
+The possible alternative would be to leave some of the existing fixtures in place and use the moment required for such events.
 Since video productions are usually a very small percentage of total ice-time, the other advantages of HPS lighting should be carefully considered.